vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 For the gpu selector, we just want Vulkan 1.1 support and the window surface, so there is not much to find.
 The library will make sure to select the dedicated gpu in the system.

-Once we have a VkPhysicalDevice, we can directly build a VkDevice from it.
+Once we have a VkPhysicalDevice, we can directly build a VkDevice from it and grab a queue index for the swapchain.

 And at the end, we store the handles in the class.